Saugerties Joins New Community Energy Program

 Great News!
 A community energy program is coming to Saugerties.
-The program brings 100% renewable energy and community solar to participating town residents and small businesses with potential savings on 100% renewable energy, and guaranteed savings on your electric bill for Community Solar.
+The program brings 100% renewable energy to participating town residents and small businesses.

 The program is called Community Choice Aggregation (CCA).
 That's the formal name for a strategy that puts control of offering a new electricity supply option in local hands.
 Saugerties will join with other communities to pool electricity demand.
 That's why it's called aggregation.
 Town residents and small businesses can choose to participate or opt out of the program at any time.
 No contract.
 No penalty.

 By pooling our demand with other communities, we build the necessary clout to negotiate a good deal for all town residents and businesses who participate.
 The program offers a fixed rate for a certain period of time, usually between twelve and thirty-six months.

 Central Hudson will continue to deliver the electricity, send one bill, maintain the lines, and respond to outages.
 The only difference from what you have now is that the CCA will secure the electricity at a great fixed rate.
 There will be no forms for you to fill out.
 Enrollment will happen automatically and seamlessly.
 If you're not interested, you can choose to opt out.

 The Climate Smart Saugerties Task Force and the Town Board are joining with the Hudson Valley Community Power partnership to bring CCA to Saugerties.

 Hudson Valley Community Power currently serves more than 25,000 households and small businesses in ten communities with New York State renewable power.